The Light That Failed

 The Light That Failed is the first novel by the Nobel Prize-winning English author Rudyard Kipling, first published in Lippincott's Monthly Magazine in January 1891.
 Most of the novel is set in London, but many important events throughout the story occur in Sudan and Port Said.
 It follows the life of Dick Heldar, an artist and painter who goes blind, and his unrequited love for his childhood playmate, Maisie.

 Kipling wrote the novel when he was 26 years old, and it is semi-autobiographical, being based upon his own unrequited love for Florence Garrard.
 Though it was poorly received by critics, the novel has managed to remain in print for over a century.
-It was also adapted into a play, two silent films and a drama film.
+It was also adapted into a play, two silent films and a film with sound.

 Background

 By the time Kipling returned to England in 1889, he was well on his way to literary fame due to his successful short stories.
-However, as a novel was expected from him, he began to write The Light That Failed on a very short deadline of three months.
+As a novel was expected from him at this point in his career, he began to write The Light That Failed on a very short deadline of three months.
 The novel's inspiration was his failed relationship with Florence Garrard, whom he had first met when he was boarding with his sister in Southsea.

-After returning to India to work as a reporter, Kipling remained in touch with Garrard through correspondence.
-She terminated their relationship after two years, leaving Kipling devastated, as he had believed that they were engaged.
+After returning to India to work as a reporter, Kipling remained in touch with Garrard through letters.
+She ended their relationship after two years, leaving Kipling devastated, as he had believed that they were engaged.
 He met her again in 1890 in London and attempted to reignite their relationship.
-He also visited her in Paris where she was studying in the Académie Julian.
+He also visited her in Paris, where she was studying in the Académie Julian.
 It is not known what happened between them, but he was never to see Garrard again.

 Although most of the novel is set in London, the military campaigns are set in Sudan and Egypt, especially in Port Said and Suakin.
 The Mahdist War serves as a background to Dick's first encounter with a war correspondent named Torpenhow and his death during the reconquest.